-Objectives Output 1.
-Carry out 2-3 Horizontal Analyses and report to the Commission with indications of possible improvement actions.
-Two horizontal analyses were completed.
-2. Support the Commission in its assessment of inspection and visit follow-up to individual Member States and, when required, in any follow-up actions (e.g. consultations with MS, Workshops on best practice etc.) No requests for support were received from the Commission.
-3. Conduct analyses of research projects to assist the Commission, upon request, with preparatory work for updating/developing legislation.
-No requests were received from the Commission to analyse research projects.
+- Carry out 2-3 Horizontal Analyses and report to the Commission with indications - possible improvement action Support the Commission in - assessment of inspection an visit follow-up to individual Member States and, when - 2. required, in any follow-up actions (e.g. consultations w MS, Workshops on best prac etc.) - Conduct analyses of research projects to assist the - З. Commission, upon request, - with preparatory work for updating/developing legislation.